 150 portraits of mine from a recent commission for The Mayor of London’s Outer London Fund will go on show next Thursday 26th September, at a pop-up Exhibition on Cricklewood Broadway in North West London.
 The exhibition will run in conjunction with Spacemakers’ innovative Mobile Town Square, which you can read more about in this Creative Review article.
 I will post up details of the time and location on twitter and facebook so keep an eye out there for updates.
 [UPDATE - 7/10/13: You can see images from the pop-up exhibition on my Facebook page here].

 Lastly, I recently finished a very interesting and insightful book called The Spirit Level.
 I’m sure many of you will have heard of it before as it made quite a stir when it was first published in 2009.
 It has some very hard hitting truths about inequality in the UK and many other developed countries.
 The book is not without its critics, but I’d highly recommend it if you haven’t read it already.
-There is now a documentary film in the making to follow on from the book – you can watch the trailer below.
-You can even help crowdfund the production here.
+There is now a documentary film in the making to follow on from the book.

 I will post up images from other recent assignments for Wired Magazine and Skype in my next post.